-&lt;sup>8 For 2012, it must be noted that new legislation in Portugal, as described in paragraph (27), has entailed the conclusion of many settlements during 2012.
-If one withdraws these settlements related to the new legislation in Portugal ("PT-related"), the total number of settlements for 2012 is 125, slightly above the level of the previous year.
+For 2013, like for 2012, it must be noted that legislation in Portugal, as described in paragraph (27), has entailed the conclusion of many settlements during 2013.
+If one withdraws these settlements related to this legislation ("PT-related"), the total number of settlements for 2013 is 97, about a quarter below the level of the previous year.

-&lt;sup>9 The increase however cannot be explained by the number of companies added in the second monitoring exercise vis-à-vis the sector inquiry, as the added companies had hardly any effect on the number of settlements (they amounted in fact to less than 3% of the companies that had concluded a settlement in the period of the second monitoring exercise).
+The increase however cannot be explained by the number of companies added in the second monitoring exercise vis-à-vis the sector inquiry, as the added companies had hardly any effect on the number of settlements (they amounted in fact to less than 3% of the companies that had concluded a settlement in the period of the second monitoring exercise).

-&lt;sup>10 See footnote 8 above.
+See footnote 8 above.